OpenCAPI/ocse/README.md

 limitations under the License.

 --- ATTENTION ATTENTION ATTENTION ---
-changes to tlx interface will require changes to your afu
+issue12: changes to tlx interface will require changes to your afu
+issue13: changes to libocxl will require changes to your host application

 This is a simulation environment that allows a programmer to use the opencapi reference user api (libocxl) in their software to communicate with an accelerator design that is running in a 3rd party event simulator.
 This permits a